Comprehensive Guide to Material Handling: Types, Importance & Principles

 Ensuring that customers’ inbound shipments arrive on time and in good condition not only helps to retain customers but also brings in new business through customer referrals.

-4. Increase efficiency and productivity of your workers
+4. Increased efficiency and productivity

 Workers become tired after handling bulk materials, which reduces productivity.
 Material handling equipment boosts productivity by relieving workers of this burden.
 For instance, conveyor belts boost productivity by increasing manufacturing speed and cycle time.